deborafrassini/Instacart-Python-Project/README.md

 The project requested to document all the actions taken in each of the data tables, as well as to provide results and recommendations.

+Note: Even though Instacart is a real company, the data was provided by Carrer Foundry and can be ficticious.